wintertee/speit-moodle-spider/README.md

 ## Support me

-If this tiny script is helpful to you, please leave a **star** in the upper right corner of the home page :D
+If this tiny program is helpful to you, please leave a **star** in the upper right corner of the home page :D

 ## Brother project